Registration and Schedules - Undergraduate

 A student enrolled in any course is expected to be in attendance from the first day or to have notified the instructor or Student Life that attendance is not possible.
 A student registered in a section who fails to attend the first two class sessions or provide proper notification may be dropped from the course at the discretion of the instructor.

-An instructor who wishes to drop a student from a course during the first five days of instruction should complete a drop/add form and submit it to the Office of Records and Registration during the "drop/add/change of schedule" period.
+An instructor who wishes to drop a student from a course during the "drop/add/change of schedule" period for the class should complete a drop/add form and submit it to the Office of Records and Registration by the end of the class' drop/add/change of schedule period.
 A decision by an instructor to drop a student from a class may not be appealed to any other individual or body in the university.
 A student should not assume that an instructor will use the discretionary drop if the student does not attend class.
 It is a student’s responsibility to withdraw from a class.

 Undergraduate student credit load policy